 For Novices, most initial practices are flexibly scheduled, on campus, and in the afternoons.
 There you will learn basic technique on an ergometer (or “erg”), and begin building strength and fitness.
 You also get the opportunity in fall to go out to our boathouse and learn how to row on the water.
 There you will familiarize yourself with boats and oars, learn boathouse etiquette, and learn basic on-water rowing technique.
 The schedule will evolve over Winter and Spring quarters, incorporating more regular water practices, with the ultimate goal of reaching peak form for Spring racing.

 Racing season is primarily in the Springtime, building up through the latter end of Winter Quarter and then kicking off after our Spring Break training camp with San Diego Crew Classic in the beginning of April.
 Fall Quarter is spent primarily with training and adjusting incoming Novices to the sport and level of commitment.
 Winter Quarter turns up the dial with our January Mini-Camp and more frequent, more focused on-water practices.

 It is expected that team members can swim and/or tread water competently.
 If you’re not confident in your abilities in the water, let us know, and we can help you learn how to tread water during fall quarter.
 We don’t wear life jackets in the boats, but with the nature of rowing 4s and 8s, there is little likelihood of athletes ending up in the water.
 If rowers practice on singles on the side, there is a mandatory flip test for handling a boat while in the water and to learn what to do if the unfortunate happens.

-If you have any questions or concerns about recruiting, please feel free to contact our recruiters, Andy and Justine, at email@example.com.
+If you have any questions or concerns about recruiting, please feel free to contact our recruiters at firstname.lastname@example.org.